NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Introduction

 Star formation is one of the fundamental processes that drive the evolution of galaxies and determine galaxies' global properties.
 Globally, the cosmic star formation rate (SFR) density peaked between $z\sim1$ and 3 \citep{Madau2014}.
 Understanding the mechanisms behind star formation during this epoch and the factors leading to the subsequent decline is essential for a comprehensive picture of galaxy evolution.
 This requires investigating the physical conditions of star-forming regions within galaxies, particularly the ionized gas in the interstellar medium (ISM), where recently formed stars are embedded.

-The physical properties of ISM are typically characterized by gas-phase metallicity and ionization parameters.
-The gas-phase metallicity has been extensively studied.
-The evolution of stellar mass and gas-phase metallicity relation has been characterized out to $z\sim3$ with a clear trend of decreasing metallicity with redshift at fixed stellar mass \citep{Erb2006, Maiolino2008, Cullen2014, Steidel2014, Sanders2018, Sanders2021}.
-In addition to a mass-metallicity relation, a secondary dependence of SFR has been observed (e.g., \citealp{Ellison2008, Lara-Lopez2010}) and this mass-SFR-metallicity relation remains independent of redshift out to $z\sim6$ \citep{Mannucci2010, Zahid2014, Sanders2018, Topping2021, Curti2024}.
+The physical properties of ISM are typically characterized by gas-phase metallicity and ionization parameters. {Understanding the relationship between these ISM properties and galaxy global properties, such as stellar mass and star formation rate (SFR), offers valuable constraints on the formation and evolution of galaxies (e.g., \citealp{Somerville2015}).} {For example, t}he evolution of stellar mass and gas-phase metallicity relation has been characterized out to $z\sim6$ with a clear trend of decreasing metallicity with redshift at fixed stellar mass \citep{Erb2006, Maiolino2008, Cullen2014, Steidel2014, Sanders2018, Sanders2021, Curti2024}.
 The interpretation of these relations and their evolution is that chemical enrichment depends on the galaxy's star formation history and the interplay between gas infall and outflow.

-In contrast, the evolutionary trends of ionization parameter have received little attention.
 The ionization parameter ($q$, or the dimensionless ionization parameter $U\equiv q/c$) is defined as the ratio between the mean hydrogen ionizing photon flux and the density of hydrogen atoms \citep{Dopita2003, Osterbrock2006}.
 It is typically estimated from the ratio of emission lines of different ionization stages of the same element, such as the \oiii/\oii\ (\oo) ratio (e.g., \citealp{Kewley2002, Kewley2019}).
 The correlation between the \oo\ ratio and the galaxy global properties such as stellar mass, SFR, and specific SFR (sSFR $\equiv$ SFR/\sm) has been observed up to $z\sim3$ \citep{Nakajima2014, Kewley2015, Sanders2016, Kaasinen2018, Mingozzi2020, Papovich2022}.
 These studies consistently found that star-forming galaxies (SFGs) at $z\sim1-3$ have significantly higher \oo\ ratios than typical SFGs at $z\sim0$ by $\sim$0.6 dex at a fixed stellar mass.
 However, the physical cause of the elevated ionization parameter in high-redshift galaxies remains unclear.